xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 16	{3}AF	(16^(n+2)+619)/5	49000

-If these four families contain primes (and they are excepted to contain primes), then the smallest prime in families 9{5} and A{3}A in base b = 13 will be index 3196 and 3197 minimal prime in base b = 13, and the smallest prime in families {3}AF in base b = 16 will be index 2347 minimal prime in base b = 16.
+If these three families contain primes (and they are excepted to contain primes), then the smallest prime in families 9{5} and A{3}A in base b = 13 will be index 3196 and 3197 minimal prime in base b = 13, and the smallest prime in families {3}AF in base b = 16 will be index 2347 minimal prime in base b = 16.

 The unproven probable primes are: